jasonjson/jasonjson.github.io/_posts/2015-10-21-continuous-subarray-sum.markdown

 ---
 layout: post
-title: Continuous Subarray Sum
+title: 402 - Continuous Subarray Sum
 date: 2015-10-21 13:06:06.000000000 -04:00
 tags:
-- Leetcode
+- Lintcode
 categories:
 - Array
 author: Jason
 ---
-<p><strong><em>Given an integer array, find a continuous subarray where the sum of numbers is the biggest.
+**Given an integer array, find a continuous subarray where the sum of numbers is the biggest.
 Your code should return the index of the first number and the index of the last number.
-(If their are duplicate answer, return anyone)</em></strong></p>
+(If their are duplicate answer, return anyone)**

 ``` java